UnionOfRAD/manual/en/design-principles/mvc.md

 Views present model data and the interface for your application.
 They contain some logic, but it's usually pretty light things like conditionally showing information, reusable bits of presentational code, or looping through objects in order to present them.

-While most views in Lithium contain HTML, MVC programming allows you to switch between presentational technologies easily.
+While most views in li3 contain HTML, MVC programming allows you to switch between presentational technologies easily.
 A well-built MVC application should be able to show and switch between HTML, PDF, SVG or JSON with minimal effort.

 ## Controllers